What you can do to keep you and your family safe at home?

 - Properly dispose of unused and expired medications.

 Share these strategies with family, friends and neighbors.
 Explore more safety practices in the new safety at home sections including, home and recreational safety, motor vehicle safety, emergency preparedness, and family safety training.
 You can play a large part in keeping those around safe and alive.

-In 2012, there were an estimated 365,000 reported home structure fires and 2,380 associated civilian deaths in the United States.
+According to the National Fire Prevention Association, an estimated 355,400 reported home structure fires are reported annually -- and 2,560 associated civilian fire deaths occur in the United States each year.

 Fire can spread rapidly through your home, leaving you as little as two minutes to escape safely once the alarm sounds.
 Pull together everyone in your household and make a plan.
 Walk through your home and inspect all possible exits and escape routes.
 Households with children should consider drawing a floor plan of your home, marking two ways out of each room, including windows and doors.
 Also, mark the location of each smoke alarm.
 For easy planning, download NFPA's escape planning grid.
 This is a great way to get children involved in fire safety in a non-threatening way.

 Your ability to get out depends on advance warning from smoke alarms and advance planning.